Vegan Mashed Potatoes and Gravy

 • 1 onion, finely diced

-• 8 oz shitake mushrooms (you can sub any other kind of mushroom), finely diced
+• 8 oz shitake mushrooms, finely diced

 • 4 cloves garlic, minced